squirro/frontend-coding-challenge/book-store-api/README.md

 Welcome to Squirro coding challenge!
 Your task is to create an APP with the book stores listing.

 This repo contains JSON:API based application which should be used as the main source of book store data.
-API is located within `book-store-api` folder and in the section below you will find more information on how to run/use it.
+API is located within `book-store-api` folder.
+Within the section below you will find more information on how to run/use `book-store-api`.

 Your goal is to present data that you receive from the API as shown in the wireframe: